Same-sex marriage in Akrotiri and Dhekelia: Same-sex marriage law

 On 17 July 2013, Her Majesty Queen Elizabeth II granted royal assent to the Marriage (Same Sex Couples) Act 2013 which legalised same-sex marriage in England and Wales.
 Sections of the Act permitting same-sex marriages to be solemnised went into effect on 13 March 2014, with the first same-sex marriage ceremonies in England occurring on 29 March 2014.

 On 28 April 2014, the Privy Council of the United Kingdom enacted the Overseas Marriage (Armed Forces) Order 2014, which took effect on 3 June 2014.
 The order permits same-sex marriages to be conducted at all British Army bases, including the bases in Akrotiri and Dhekelia.
 The intending spouses must provide an advance notice of marriage to their commanding officer, who will then issue a certificate permitting the marriage to be solemnised if the parties meet all the requirements to marry.
-One of the parties must be a member of the British Armed Forces, or be a person who performs "administrative, executive, judicial, clerical, typing, duplicating, machine operating, paper keeping, managerial, professional, scientific, experimental, technical, industrial or labouring functions" for the Armed Forces, serving in the territory.
+One of the parties must be a member of the British Armed Forces, or be a person who performs "administrative, executive, judicial, clerical, typing, duplicating, machine operating, paper keeping, managerial, professional, scientific, experimental, technical, industrial or labouring functions" for the Armed Forces.
+The first same-sex couple to marry in the territory were Sergeant Alastair Smith, a member of the 2nd Battalion of the Princess of Wales's Royal Regiment, and Aaron Weston who married in Dhekelia on 10 September 2016.
+The marriage ceremony was conducted by Air Vice-Marshal Michael Wigston.

 The marriage of a same-sex couple may also be solemnised according to the rites of a religious denomination, with the exception of the Church of England and the Church in Wales.
 The United Reformed Church has allowed its congregations to perform same-sex marriages since 2016, and has a reverend stationed in Dhekelia.
+The Church of England and the Church in Wales allow their clergy to bless—but not perform—same-sex marriages.
 Same-sex couples may also enter into a civil partnership under the Civil Partnership (Armed Forces) Order 2005, which came into effect on 7 December 2005.
-Similar to a marriage, the intending civil partners must provide a notice of proposed civil partnership to a registering officer, and one of the partners must be a member of the Armed Forces or subject to service discipline serving in the territory.
-Both orders do not apply to the local civil population residing in the territory.
+Similarly to a marriage, the intending civil partners must provide a notice of proposed civil partnership to a registering officer, and one of the partners must be a member of the Armed Forces or subject to service discipline serving in the territory.

-The first same-sex couple to marry in the territory were Sergeant Alastair Smith, a member of the 2nd Battalion of the Princess of Wales's Royal Regiment, and Aaron Weston who married in Dhekelia on 10 September 2016.
-The marriage ceremony was conducted by Air Vice-Marshal Michael Wigston.
+However, both orders do not apply to the local civil population residing in the territory.
 Cyprus does not recognise same-sex marriage but has offered same-sex couples several of the rights and benefits of marriage in the form of civil cohabitations since December 2015.